bfontes/bfontes/README.md

  ----

 What I'm doing:
-<p>🧑‍💼 I am working as a researcher on a project aimed at the automation of instrumentation assets in industrial plants.</p>
+<p>🌱  I am working as a researcher on a project aimed at the automation of instrumentation assets in industrial plants.</p>

  ----
  Where can you look for me: